easazade/Flutter-Factory/pod/README.md

 # Access postgres in docker

+### Access through PGAdmin

+accessing through pgadmin is easy. get the host and port for postgres image from the docker app. the user should be the default user that you use to connect to postgres and the password, you can get from the pod_server/config/passwords.yaml. go to pg admin create a new server enter the details and then connect to newly created server.

+### Access through command line

 to connect to postgres database in docker run
 `docker exec -it pod_server-postgres-1 psql -U postgres`